Amazing Stories From Ohio History: Exciting Events, Odd Occurrences, and Terrible Tragedies

 GPS coordinates: 39.585221, -81.782946

 Hooksburg was founded by Captain Isaac Newton Hook (1819 – 1906) in 1841.
-He started learning navigation on the Muskingum River around the age of 10 & became a boat captain on the Ohio & Mississippi Rivers in 1835 while shipping supplies to New Orleans.
-Captain Hook bought a steam boat, then built another one called “Silverheels”, & also operated a general store from 1841 – 1846 on his land that came to be known as Hooksburg.
-He married Lucinda (Dearborn) Hook (1820 – 1862) in 1842 & had nine children.
+He started learning navigation on the Muskingum River around the age of 10 and became a boat captain on the Ohio and Mississippi Rivers in 1835 while shipping supplies to New Orleans.
+Captain Hook bought a steamboat, then built another one called Silverheels, and also operated a general store from 1841 – 1846 on his land that came to be known as Hooksburg.
+He married Lucinda (Dearborn) Hook (1820 – 1862) in 1842 and had 9 children.

-He is buried with his first wife at Brick Church Cemetery between the Muskingum River & SR 376 along with many other relatives & early Hooksburg families.
-In nearby Stockport, OH part of Ohio Historical Marker # 5-58 is dedicated to Captain Hook & the Stockport Mill Inn has a suite named after him.
+Isaac was buried with his first wife at Brick Church Cemetery between the Muskingum River and SR 376 along with many other relatives and early Hooksburg families.
+In nearby Stockport, OH part of Ohio Historical Marker # 5-58 is dedicated to Captain Hook and the Stockport Mill Inn has a suite named after him.

 “Milk Sickness” – Category: Terrible Tragedy

 Howell (North Alexandria) (White Town) – Rushcreek Township, Logan County